Where does the fisher cat live?

 Fisher cats usually hang out in forested areas, where they can climb from tree to tree as they look for food.
 They like forest floors with woody debris and plenty of fallen trees.

-Read: Do cats have a legal right to roam?
+Read: Do cats go hide to die?

 Contrary to its popularly used nickname of “fisher cat,” a fisher is not remotely related to cats nor does it prey on fish.
 Native to North America, the fisher is one of the larger members of the Mustelidae, or weasel, family, and is related to mink, otters, badgers and wolverines.